awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

    Note the name of a parameter for which you want to attach a label\.

-1. Execute the following command to view all versions of the parameter\.
+1. Run the following command to view all versions of the parameter\.

    ```
    aws ssm get-parameter-history --name "the_parameter_name"